otago-polytechnic-bit-courses/ID608001-intermediate-app-dev-concepts/assessments/project-marking-rubric.md

 # Marking Rubric

+## How is this assessment marked?

+Let us use the **Functionality: RESTful API** section as an example.

+* This section is worth 20% and has 11 criteria.

+* If a learner achieves a 10 for criteria 1, a 9 for criteria 2, a 8 for criteria 3, a 7 for criteria 4, a 6 for criteria 5, a 5 for criteria 6, a 4 for criteria 7, a 3 for criteria 8, a 2 for criteria 9, a 1 for criteria 10, and a 0 for criteria 11, then the learner's mark for this section is calculated as follows:

+    ```
+    (10 + 9 + 8 + 7 + 6 + 5 + 4 + 3 + 2 + 1 + 0) / 11 = 5
+    ```

+* The total above is multiplied by the weighting of this section, then multiplied by 10:

+    ```
+    (5 * 0.20) * 10 = 10
+    ```

+* This learner would receive a mark of 10% for this section.

 ### Functionality: RESTful API - 20%

 | **Criteria**                                             | **10-9**                                                 | **8-7**                                                  | **6-5**                                                  | **4-0**                                                  |